DISCOLABINDU Listed by incransom Ransomware Group

 Unauthorized access has been gained to the company's confidential files, including client data, proprietary R&D, and financial documentation.

-On June 11, 2026, the ransomware group Incransom added DISCOLABINDU to its leak site, confirming that it had exfiltrated internal files containing client data, proprietary research and development materials, and financial documentation.
+On June 11, 2026, the ransomware group Incransom added DISCOLABINDU to its leak site, claiming that it had exfiltrated internal files containing client data, proprietary research and development materials, and financial documentation.

 Public reporting from the Incransom leak site indicates the company suffered a ransomware attack in which attackers gained unauthorized access and removed confidential files.
 The exposed data includes client records, internal R&D documents, and financial information.
 The exact number of individuals affected remains unknown, and no specific samples of the stolen data have been publicly detailed beyond the group’s claim of successful exfiltration.
 The incident follows the group’s typical pattern of posting victims after an initial period of private negotiation.